Anele77085/Project-Presentation/README.md

 ###  STAR Reflection
-*S*ituation: I was uncertain about which ICT career path best suited my interests.
+*S*ituation: I was unsure which ICT career aligned with my interests.
-*T*ask: I needed to gain clarity and direction.
+*T*ask: I needed to find clarity and a clear direction.
-*A*ction: I explored career options using online tools and guidance from career services.
+*A*ction:  I researched career paths using online resources and sought advice from career counselors.
-*R*esult: I identified a strong interest in software development and started aligning my learning toward it.
+*R*esult: I discovered a passion for software development and began focusing my studies in that area.

 ---